JesseEmond/CSGames-2016-AI-Winner/README.md

 someone to kill all of our 3 threads *before we could replicate once more*.

 The draws were caused by how poor our RNG was.
-We could clearly see the pattern of our attacks on the memory.
+We could clearly see the pattern of our attacks on the memory (intresting way to observe the predictability of a linuar congruential random number generator!)

 Anyhow, we still managed to win 1st place and it was an amazing experience. :)